suncoast-devs/handbook/lessons/js-intro/lecture.md

 We will always use `let` or `const` in our coding.

-When looking at code on the web, e.g., StackOverflow, and blog posts, you will still see `var`.
+When looking at code on the web, e.g., StackOverflow and blog posts, you will still see `var`.

 ---